ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the

 Both DTIC and temozolomide have been shown to shrink melanoma for about 12% to 15% of patients.
 However, no clinical trials have tested whether these drugs help people with melanoma live longer after treatment.
 Both drugs have a limited number of side effects.
 Talk with your doctor about possible side effects of these drugs.

 Other chemotherapies used to treat melanoma include a generic drug called cisplatin, fotemustine (Muphoran, which is only approved in Europe) lomustine (Gleostine), the taxanes (a group of drugs that includes docetaxel [Taxotere] and paclitaxel [Taxol]), and another generic drug called vinblastine.
-Combinations of chemotherapy drugs, such as paclitaxel plus carboplatin or cisplatin combined with vinblastine and dacarbazine may be used.
-Some chemotherapy drug combinations may have a higher chance of causing melanoma to shrink, but they also cause more side effects.
+Combinations of chemotherapy drugs may be used, such as paclitaxel plus carboplatin or cisplatin combined with vinblastine and dacarbazine.
+Some chemotherapy combinations may have a higher chance of causing melanoma to shrink, but they also cause more side effects.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, nail changes, loss of appetite, diarrhea, some nerve damage causing changes in sensation, and hair loss.
 These side effects usually go away after treatment is finished.